-Prereq: "C" or higher in MATH 25

-Coreq: CHEM 161L

-Description: An introduction to the basics of college chemistry.
+Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in MATH 25 or MATH 26 or equivalent or approval of instructor Coreq: CHEM 161L Description: An introduction to the basics of college chemistry.
 Topics include measurements, atomic, quantum, chemical bonding theories, stoichiometry, chemical reactions, thermochemistry, and gaseous, liquid, and solid states.